 - Little or no respect to local customs: There’s another reason why NGO’s are viewed less favorably by the local residents because of their interference with some of the local customs and traditions.
 While it should be pointed out that all NGOs and their operatives are given specific directions by the government to not interfere with any of the local customs and traditions.
 What’s more, it has been suggested that some of the NGO’s had been rather overzealous in spreading their message of peace that the line between charity and direct intervention soon starts to blur.

 - No rules or regulations: NGO’s are not governed by any international charger or agreement and as such, there is very little to regulate their activities.
 As a result, several NGO operatives have started using their base of operations for other purposes besides charity, namely child abuse.
 This lack of adequate training, background checks, is resulting in NGOs getting mired in several scandals, including child abuse over the last few years.

 - No governmental control: Local governments cannot prosecute an NGO; instead they have issued a show cause notice and asked to leave the country.
 While this may seem a little hard to come to terms with, the fact remains that NGO’s are not regulated, at least not regulated in the way other organizations have been and coupled with the fact that the host country can do little except to ban the NGO in question makes it clear that when it comes to NGOs, it is a mixed bag.

-These are some of the positive and negative effects of NGOs, no one is claiming that NGOs are bad but rather that they need to be regulated and at the earliest.
-It should also be pointed out that several NGOs involved in the middle east had collected funds for banned terrorist organizations and that by itself makes the case for why these NGO’s deserve to be monitored round the clock.
+These are some of the positive and negative effects of NGOs, no one is claiming that NGOs are bad but rather that they need to be regulated as soon as possible .
+It should also be pointed out that several NGOs involved in the Middle East have collected funds from banned terrorist organizations and that by itself makes the case for why NGO’s should be subject to some accountability.